NoahDomingues/OFDR-Extractor/SECURITY.md

 We take the security of our software products and services seriously, including **[OFP Extractor](https://github.com/NoahDomingues/OFP-Extractor)**.

-If you believe you have found a security vulnerability in this open source repository, you can report it to us privately through our [Discord server](https://discord.gg/Z88NnTgpWU).
+If you believe you have found a security vulnerability in this open source repository, you can report it to us privately through our **[Discord server](https://discord.gg/Z88NnTgpWU)**.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**